Highlighter API

 3. Creating your own highlighter

-Create your own Highlighter class by implementing the Highlighter
+Create your own Highlighter class by implementing the Highlighter interface:

 public class MyHighlighter implements Highlighter {